tektechnologies/Instructor-Prep/301/week_2/class-08/class_8.md

 ## Annoucements

+- Saturday will be somewhat of a catch up day.

+## Regex review for new code challenge today

 ## Review Code Challenge and Code Review

 - 40 Minutes
 - go through trello add steps to complete

-## Regex review for new code challenge today

 ## Second Hour